Introduction

 Tokenized leases are not a trend — they are a paradigm shift.

-How soon will you tokenize your lease?
+The only question left is: how soon will you tokenize your lease?